telerik/ajax-docs/knowledge-base/pdfviewer-add-thumbnail-page-navigation.md

 - For each page generate a thumbnail as a canvas element wrapped in a separate div element

-- Wire the onclick event to each Thumbnail and append it in the predifined wrapper.
+- Wire the 'onclick' event to each Thumbnail and append it in the predefined wrapper.

 - In the Click event get a reference to the PdfViewer control object and activate the respective page in the PDF document using the Kendo widget.